REALTY

 • The amount of fees that the buyer and/or seller must pay to the real estate professional(s) handling the sale.

-In both cases, the buyer deposits a security deposit into an escrow account (usually equivalent to 10% of the sale price, excluding notary fees) to confirm the seriousness of their commitment.
+In both cases, the buyer shall make a security deposit into an escrow account (usually equivalent to 10% of the sale price, excluding notary fees) to seal their commitment.
 The seller agrees to grant exclusivity on the purchase of the property for a period of 2 to 3 months.

 NOTE

-The seller does not receive the deposit until the sale process is complete.
-The escrow account is managed by the notary or the real estate agent.
+The seller does not receive the deposit until the sale process is complete, as the escrow account is managed by the notary or the real estate agent.

 From the day after signing the promise to sell or the preliminary sales agreement, only the buyer has a 10-day withdrawal right.
-Beyond this period, the buyer can only withdraw from the sale by meeting certain conditions precedent, such as obtaining a mortgage loan or a building permit.
+Beyond this period, the buyer can only withdraw from the sale by meeting specific suspensive conditions, related to obtaining or not a mortgage loan or a building permit.

-If either party ultimately backs out of the sale for reasons unrelated to these conditions precedent, the other party may seek compensation.
-For example, the seller may keep the deposit.
-If the seller wishes to withdraw, the buyer may claim damages or request the forced sale of the property (in accordance with the new Article 1124, paragraph 2 of the French Civil Code).
+If either party ultimately backs out of the sale for reasons unrelated to these suspensive conditions, the other party may seek compensation.
+For instance, the seller may keep the deposit.
+If it’s the seller that wishes to withdraw, the buyer may claim damages or request the forced sale of the property (in accordance with the Article 1124, paragraph 2 of the French Civil Code).

-In a real estate transaction, it is common for both parties to be represented by a notary.
-Usually, it is the buyer who chooses which notary will draft the preliminary sales agreement or, if applicable, any amendments to it.
+In any real estate transaction, it is common for both parties to be represented by a notary.
+Usually, the buyer is the one choosing which notary will draft the preliminary sales agreement and, if applicable, any amendments.

 NOTE